ppy/osu-wiki/news/2022/2022-02-12-new-featured-artist-misoilepunch.md

 Look no further than [**MisoilePunch**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/239) to find **10** high-energy songs catering specifically towards high-energy beatmapping.

 Need a refresher?
-Sample **MisoilePunch**'s sound through a video of [MisoilePunch - DisXloss](https://osu.ppy.sh/beatmapsets/1647720) (just recently ranked by [SMOKELIND](https://osu.ppy.sh/users/9327302)!), then tread on over to the rest of the previews below:
+Sample **MisoilePunch**'s sound through a video of [MisoilePunch - DisXloss](https://osu.ppy.sh/beatmapsets/1647720) (just recently ranked by ::SMOKELIND::{ user-id=9327302 }!), then tread on over to the rest of the previews below:

 <div align="center">
     <video width="100%" controls>